 This is a Access Point for the OpenEPaperLink project, using a ESP32-S3 and ESP32-C6.
-Or, use it as a universal Zigbee<->WiFi gateway.
+Includes an interface port to flash your tags.

 You can use this set to setup your own E-Paper display system at home.
 The displays can display nearly anything.
 Just send a jpg file to the AP, and it can be displayed on one of the displays.
 The AP can generate all kinds of content itself too!
 Stuff like weather forecasts and the date can be shown on a tag, making for a nice dynamic little screen.
 It's also possible to use the AP with HomeAssistant thanks to an integration.